1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 • Abdominal ultrasound to detect fluid buildup, organ enlargement or masses.

-• CT scan when more detailed views of the bowel and surrounding structures are needed.
+• CT scan in instances where there is a requirement of more detailed views of the bowel and structures around it.

 Endoscopic Evaluation (if needed)

-Upper endoscopy or colonoscopy to directly visualize the gastrointestinal tract, obtain biopsies and identify strictures or lesions.
+Endoscopy of the upper tract or of the colon to visually inspect the gastrointestinal tract, to take biopsies and recognize strictures or lesions.

 Rishi Chadha